kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO random malloc failure.
 Added a macro DEBUG_FORTH_MALLOC_HIGH but not quite right so disabled for now.
 TODO BUG Using my malloc I is not working in loops.
 Why?
 Only when malloc free is enabled.
 Bug there TODO Dont think parser calls are releasing memory
-TODO BUG hline with my malloc is copying too much somewhere.
+DONE BUG hline with my malloc is copying too much somewhere.
 Extending malloc by four bytes solves problem but allocating required is causing crashes. problem is not do loop or i use. at works too. very odd.  it is dot for strings that is crashing after a couple of goes. does it fail outside of loops? yes. second time. must be memory overwrite.
 Might also be a reason the other malloc is failing.

-TODO Add keyboard macro defs on function keys
-TODO Due to bad performance of the parser (???) need to look at compiler
+TODO Due to bad performance of the parser (???) need to look at compiler TODO Add a simple assembler feature like BBC Basic

 Documentation Tasks
 -------------------